Foesum

 Foesum is an American hip hop group whose members included T-Dubb, MNMsta and DJ Glaze.
-They recorded an album on Penalty/Tommy Boy Records called Perfection, released on October 22, 1996.
+They recorded an album on Penalty Records/Tommy Boy called Perfection, released on October 22, 1996.

 History

-In 1986, DJ Glaze and MNM created a DJ crew called Perfection and recruited members from their neighborhood and local high school in Long Beach.
+In 1986, DJ Glaze and MNMsta created a DJ crew called Perfection and recruited members from their neighborhood and local high school in Long Beach, California.
 During the next three years Perfection performed at a number of school dances and parties in town.
 By 1989, Perfection had recruited over 10 members.
-Towards the end of Perfection's senior year, they decided to produce their own record.
-Travvy Trav, one of the older members of the group, searched for one of the "dopest" MC's in Long Beach and found Domino, who attended Millikan High School.
-Perfection recruited Domino and bought a Roland 808 drum machine to start making demos in the garage with the intention of securing a record deal.
+Towards the end of their senior year, they came up with an idea to produce their own record.
+Travvy Trav, one of the older members of the group, searched for one of the "dopest" MC's in Long Beach and found Domino, who at the time attended Millikan High School.
+Perfection recruited Domino and purchased a Roland 808 drum machine to start making demos in the garage with the intention of securing a record deal.
 Dozens of songs were recorded and members Tender D and Mellow D (now known as The Twinz) were brought into the group by T-Dubb and Travvy Trav, who are also first cousins of The Twinz.
-After many disappointments and some personality conflicts, Domino left the group to fend for themselves.
-This sparked a collaboration with another Long Beach Eastsider Snoop Doggy Dogg called "Let 'Em Understand Perfection" on a compilation album called Please Pass The Mic which was a "diss" track aimed at Domino.
-This explains one of the lines by Snoop in Dr. Dre's "Nuthin' but a 'G' Thang", "Perfection is perfected, so I let 'em understand".
+After many disappointments and personality conflicts, Domino left the group for Perfection to fend for themselves.
+This sparked a collaboration with fellow Long Beach Eastsider Snoop Doggy Dogg called "Let 'Em Understand Perfection" on a compilation album called Please Pass The Mic which was a "diss" track aimed at Domino.
+This explains one of the lines by Snoop in Dr. Dre's "Nuthin' but a 'G' Thang" song, "Perfection is perfected, so I let 'em understand".